mangalam-research/wed/doc/usage.rst

 [Selenium
 issue](http://code.google.com/p/selenium/issues/detail?id=4136).
 If
 you want fix it, then this would bring us one step closer to being able to test wed on Safari.
+And regarding the state of Selenium support for Safari, take note this response from a Selenium project
+member:

+> Safari is not a priority, sorry.
+But your patches are welcome!

+Absent these patches, wed is unlikely to support Safari.

-If you feel the urge to write an email saying "You should just...", then please abstain because there is nothing "just" about testing web applications.
+On the other hand, if you feel the urge to write an email saying "You should just...", then please abstain because there is nothing "just" about testing web applications.

 Dependencies
 ============